ebay managed payments

 Connecting or Changing Your Bank Account

-While setting up your eBay selling account, you will be asked to create a Payoneer account to receive the payouts.
+While setting up your eBay selling account, you will be asked to create a Payoneer account to receive the eBay payouts.
 If you need to add or change your bank account, you can update your account information in the Payments tab in Seller Hub.
-Moreover, make sure that the name, address, and business information (if applicable) on your bank account match the details on your eBay account.
+Moreover, make sure that the name, address, and business information (if applicable) on your bank account match the details on your eBay account to get get paid through eBay.

 Choosing or Changing Your Payout Schedule